Obarun/66/doc/66-enable.md

 ## Service configuration file

-If the [environment](frontend.html#Section: [environment]) section is set on the frontend service file, the parse result process can be found by default at `%%service_admconf%%` for the root user `$HOME/%%service_userconf%%` for a normal user.
-The default path can be changed at compile time by passing the `--with-sysadmin-service-conf=DIR` for the root user and `--with-user-service-conf=DIR` for a normal user.
+If the [environment](frontend.html#Section: [environment]) section is set on the frontend service file, the parse result process can be found by default at `%%service_admconf%%` for root, `$HOME/%%service_userconf%%` for a user.
+The default path can be changed at compile time by passing the `--with-sysadmin-service-conf=DIR` for root and `--with-user-service-conf=DIR` for a user.